All Episodes

 After announcing charges against the officers last May, Mosby did not shy from the spotlight.

-She posed her magazine photos, she sat for TV interviews.
+She sat for TV interviews.

-She just bought into it hook line and sinker.
+She just bought into it, hook line, and sinker.

 Meanwhile, the Reverend Sharpton is not happy.